arex1337/lichesspuzzle/README.md

 2) Download its `zuliprc` file and put it at the root of this folder
 3) Download the `zulip_bots` Python package using `pip3 install zulip_bots`
 4) Place the contents of this folder into `/python-zulip-api/zulip_bots/zulip_bots/bots/lichesspuzzle/`
+5) Install requirements with `pip3 install -r requirements.txt`
-5) Start the bot with: `zulip-run-bot lichesspuzzle --config-file zuliprc`
+6) Start the bot with: `zulip-run-bot lichesspuzzle --config-file zuliprc`

-(If you're having any problems with step 5, make sure lichesspuzzle is your working directory.
+(If you're having any problems with the last step, make sure lichesspuzzle is your working directory.
 If it still doesn't work, try `zulip-run-bot lichesspuzzle.py --config-file zuliprc`)

 ## Usage